rfmaynard/ScrollView/README.md

     smoothScrollTo will perform an animation while scrolling.
 Added in API Level 1.

+-   getHeight() - This method will get the height of your current android device.
+By doing this, you can correctly determine that your ScrollView can work on all devices appropriately.

 ### An example project:

 Step 1: Create the ScrollView by editing the xml to adopt the entire view as a